 Property Description Maximum Size Defines the maximum size of the pencil line.
 If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure used.
 If used with a mouse, the width of the stroke will always be its maximum size.

-Property Description Minimum Size Defines the minimum size of your stroke as a percentage of the maximum size.
+Minimum Size Defines the minimum size of your stroke as a percentage of the maximum size.
 If you do not have pressure sensitivity from a pen table, the minimum size value will be ignored.
 Proportional to Camera If you check this option, the size of the pencil will be adjusted to the position of the camera on the z-axis.
 This means that if the camera is zoomed in on the scene, the pencil will be proportionally smaller so that it appears the same size in the rendered image.
 Likewise, if the camera is zoomed out, the pencil will be proportionally bigger.
 Centerline Smoothing Defines the amount of smoothing Harmony should perform on the central line of the pencil stroke.
 A higher setting will prevent your line from being shaky and will reduce the amount of control points it has, making it easier to tweak, but is liable to reduce drawing precision and turn sharp angles into curves.
 Contour Smoothing Defines the amount of smoothing Harmony should perform on the outer contour of the pencil stroke.
 A pencil line is defined by its centreline and its variations in thickness, rather than its apparent shape.
 When drawing a pencil line with a mouse, its thickness is uniform.
 Therefore, its outer contour does not have any control point, except at its extremities, and no smoothing is required for its contour.
-However, when drawing a pencil line with a pressure sensitive tablet, its contour will have control points and Bezier curves to define the line's variations in thickness, and thus smoothing must be performed on its contour.
+However, when drawing a pencil line with a pressure sensitive tablet, its contour will have control points and Bezier curves to define the line's variations in thickness, and

+Property Description thus smoothing must be performed on its contour.
 An increased contour smoothing will reduce the amount of control points on the line's thickness and smoothen its curves, but may affect the precision of the variations in line thickness.
 Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start End Join Round Round lcon Property Description 包 Use as Default Pencil Texture Palette Sets the currently selected pencil texture palette as the default pencil texture palette in your user preferences.
-The default pencil texture palette is added to every scene you create in Harmony.
-The palette is copied in your preferences, so it will be added to your new scenes in the exact state it is when you make it the default pencil texture palette. Ð Reload Default Texture Palette Imports the default pencil texture palette as a new pencil texture palette into your scene's palette list, and selects it as the current pencil texture palette. + New Texture Allows you to import an image file into a new pencil texture swatch in the current pencil texture palette.
-The pencil texture's effect on your pencil line will be based on the image's transparency channel, and will follow your pencil lines on its horizontal axis.
+Shape Start: Lets you select the style of the start tip, which is the first tip you drew.
+You can choose between Round or Flat style.
+End: Lets you select the style of the end tip, which is the last tip you drew.
+You can choose between Round or Flat style.
+Join: Lets you select the joint style.
+The joints are where the line curves abruptly.
+You could also define the Join style as the corner style.
+You can choose between Round, Mitre and Bevel style.